ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/04-state-and-behavior.md

   </tr>
 </table>

 Because the parameters `vec` and `scale`, as well as the variables `x`, `y`, `z`, and the unnamed `Vector3` we return are all defined only within the scope of the method, we can reason about them and the associated state changes _independently_ of the rest of the program.
+Essentially, we have encapsulated a portion of the program _state_ in our `Vector3` struct, and encapsulated a portion of the program behavior in the static `Vector3` library.
 This greatly simplifies both writing and debugging programs.

+However, we really will only use the `Vector3` library in conjunction with `Vector3` structures, so it makes a certain amount of sense to define them in the same place.
+This is where _classes_ and _objects_ come into the picture, which we'll discuss next.